Condominium Buyers Guide

 Purchasing a condominium differs from buying a typical house.
-Whether you’re a first-time buyer or not, you need to be mindful about the unique aspects of a condominium purchase.
-There are many questions you should ask to protect yourself before making this life changing decision.
+Whether you’re a first-time buyer or not, you need to be mindful of the unique aspects of a condominium purchase.
+There are many questions you should ask to protect yourself before making this life-changing decision.
+Contact us for Buying Condos.

 A condominium, otherwise known as a condo, is a residential building in which apartments or townhouses are individually owned as pieces of real estate.
 A condominium unit could be a suite in a building, townhouse, or even a detached house.
 Each unit has a legal description based on the space it occupies.